Dear Caring Parent,

 Of course, it’s at the grocery store, the restaurant, or right when you want to get to work or the gym up comes the toddler monster!
 We parents wonder, why oh why do my child’s tantrums be so crazy?!
 We know that a child’s tantrums are coming into our child’s life somewhere between their 18th and 24th month.
 But, oh, when they do arrive, they are so surprising!
 A child’s tantrums are unpredictable, random, and of varying intensity.
 All of a sudden our sweet loving child is a monster!
 At times.
 We look for parenting tips, please!

-And yet, we all must past through this.
+All humans must past through this!
 Tantrums lend to development of the communication between the right and left brain for emotional calming.
 Our child is learning to ‘self-regulate’; to calm themselves, to get organized mentally, physically and emotionally even when upset.
 Tantrums come at a time when they are starting to fully experience huge disappointment, a sense of powerlessness, possessiveness, and that contrary willfulness we humans have.
 All of these are difficult enough for us adults to deal with, let alone a little one going through this without the brain wiring for dealing.

 It helps to know how to ‘read’ your toddlers tantrums.
 According to Drs.
 Belden and Luby, parents need to observe the following: